-The Connections Wraparound Program added yet another clinician to the team this year, thanks to grant funding and increased district interest.
-Grant funding enabled us to keep the costs low.
-Connections served 60 students from 11 districts, provided wraparound supports to students from the regional PASS program, and provided training and consultation to participating districts on topics such as school refusal, mental health disorders, trauma, and family challenges.
+The Connections Wraparound Program now has three full time licensed clinicians providing outreach and support to high risk students in our member districts.
+Grant funding enabled us to continue to increase our capacity to new districts.
+Connections served 57 students from 13 districts, provided wraparound support to students from the regional PASS program, and provided training and consultation to participating districts and community members on topics such as professional boundaries, mental health, community resources, trauma and substance use.